Are you still thinking that dating mature men is the same as dating those boys you used to date?

 Here are three common misconceptions about men that are based on when we were dating boys:

-Misconception#1: Men love to chase.
+Misconception#1: When dating mature men, they love to chase.

 Even if they once were “that guy,” most grownup men — especially the confident, accomplished guys you want to date — no longer see the value and have dumped the challenge of a chase as a hobby.
 Why?
 First, the woman-to-man ratio is now in their favor and they don’t have to compete like they did in their 20s.
 Also, their hormones have mellowed and they have broadened their vision of themselves; reducing the need (and sometimes ability) to rack up sexual conquests.